-The 9th Alabama Infantry Regiment mustered 1,138 men during the Civil War.
-It lost 200 men killed or mortally wounded and 175 died of disease.
+The 9th Alabama Infantry Regiment was organized in Richmond, Virginia in May of 1861 and fought through the war until surrendered at Appomattox Court House in April of 1865.
+It mustered 1,138 men during the Civil War and lost 200 men killed or mortally wounded and 175 who died of disease.

 |May||Organized at Richmond under Colonel Cadmus Wilcox and Major Joseph H. King.|

 |June||Captain Edward O’Neal arrived at Richmond from Alabama with three companies and was appointed major.|